TomLouisKeller/contractions/data/expand/README.md

 "well": "we will",
 "whore": "who are",

-## no_apostroph_double_contractions.json
+## no_apostrophe_double_contractions.json

 Those are overall pretty silly.

 homophones
-Some contractions result in actual words if the apostroph is removed.
+Some contractions result in actual words if the apostrophe is removed.
 Those contractions were removed.

 "dyall": "do you all",